JoseMartinezRios/Data-learning-projects/README.md

 3. Visualization of trends and categories

 **Files:**
+(Names change depending on the folder you're working with)
 - 'Sales_analysis.ipynb' - Jupyter Notebook with code
 - 'sales_data.csv' - Example dataset

 ---